a-s-t-e-y-a/k8s/README.md

 ## These are my presonal notes it can have lots of wrong spelling and with worst
 ## grammer you have ever saw

-## dont take it on your heart even if you do you can't do anthing ...
+## dont take it on your heart even if you do you can't do anything ...

 ## fun fact even though this readme file also have worlds worst written style